sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 Machine learning methods likes features, not relations.

-Graphs, however, encode relations.
-This creates a gap: if our input is a graph, how do we turn relational structure into something a learning algorithm can actually use?

-Although we do not attempt to recover the true mechanisms that generate a graph, we still need a way to extract useful representations for nodes.
-These representations are what ultimately enter a machine learning model.
+Graphs encode relations, while machine learning models operate on features.
+Without attempting to recover the true mechanisms that generate a graph, we still need a way to turn relational structure into representations that a learning algorithm can use.

 Since the underlying rules behind a graph are usually complex and hard to identify, we rely on assumptions about how structure relates to similarity or relevance.
 Under these assumptions, we can construct node representations—typically in the form of vectors—by solving an optimization problem that enforces a simple idea: if the representation respects the assumed rule, the observed edges should become explainable.
 This process is commonly referred to as embedding.
 I will leave the details of embedding methods to a separate article.